Unofficial Football World Championships: CONCACAF Gold Cup

-Asian Cup
+AFC Asian Cup

 Book

 Freelance journalist Paul Brown, who wrote the original FourFourTwo article on the UFWC and created the UFWC website, wrote a book on the championship which was published by Superelastic in 2011.
 Written in English, it has also been translated into Japanese.
 As of 2018, four editions of the book have been published, with the latest UFWC developments added to each.

 Similar concepts

 The concept of such a title is not unique to the UFWC, similar concepts, with different rules and therefore different lineages, are discussed below.

 UFWC Spin-offs

-The online community at the UFWC website keeps track of UFWC-like linages confined to each FIFA confederation.
-A Women's Unofficial Football World Championships can be traced back either to the first FIFA-recognised women's international in 1971 (a 4–0 victory for France over The Netherlands) or to earlier internationals that are not FIFA recognised.
+The online community at the UFWC website tracked UFWC-like lineages confined to each FIFA confederation and a Women's Unofficial Football World Championships which could be traced back either to the first FIFA-recognised women's international in 1971 (a 4–0 victory for France over The Netherlands) or to earlier internationals that are not FIFA recognised.